shesharpnl/.github/profile/README.md

 ## Get Involved

 - 🌟 **Contribute:** Join us in making a difference.
 Contribute to our projects.
-We welcome pull requests from members of our community.
+We welcome pull requests community members.
 - 🎓 **Learn:** Explore educational resources and attend workshops to enhance your skills.
 - 🤝 **Connect:** Join our community on [Slack](https://www.shesharp.co/slack), attend events, and network with like-minded individuals.